Q. What are the major kinds of risk faced by a farm business?

 Q. What are the major causes of crop losses in the United States?

 A. No perfect measure of crop losses exists, but USDA's Risk Management Agency does have data on the sources of losses for claims filed under Federal crop insurance.
-From 2000 to 2022 about 44 percent of crop insurance indemnities have been due to drought or heat; about 26 percent to excessive moisture, rain, or floods; and 6 percent to frost, freeze, and cold weather.
+From 2000 to 2024 about 41 percent of crop insurance indemnities have been due to drought or heat; about 27 percent to excessive moisture; and about 7 percent to low temperature.
 Note that uninsured crops might have somewhat different causes of loss.
 Also, causes of yield loss will vary by year, by crop, and by region.

-Q. What are the main Government programs that address farm risk management?
+Q. What are the main Federal Government programs that address farm risk management?

-A. The main Government programs related to farm risk management are:
+A. The main Federal Government programs related to farm risk management are:

-- Crop yield insurance and crop revenue insurance available through the Federal Crop Insurance Program (FCIP) provides indemnities to producers who purchase annual policies to cover yield and revenue losses;
+- Crop yield insurance and crop revenue insurance is available through the Federal Crop Insurance Program (FCIP) and provides indemnities to producers who purchase annual policies to cover yield and revenue losses;

 - The Price Loss Coverage (PLC) program provides income support tied to historical base acres of covered commodities when market prices drop below the commodity’s statutory reference price;

-- The Agricultural Risk Coverage (ARC) program provides income support tied to historical base acres when county or individual revenues for covered commodities falls below their benchmark revenues;
+- The Agriculture Risk Coverage (ARC) program provides income support tied to historical base acres when county or individual revenues for covered commodities fall below their benchmark revenues;

 - Marketing Assistance Loans provide producers with flexibility in marketing their harvested commodities by offering short-term, low-interest loans.
 The program also protects producers of major commodities against low prices by allowing producers to repay short-term, post-harvest commodity loans at below-loan rate market prices.
 Producers who choose not to take commodity loans are offered the equivalent benefit through loan deficiency payments (LDPs);